shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 ## Results
 Below is an outline of how I used the driver script to import the ISIC data, train the U-Net model, and segment the data using this model, alongside some results and images.

-### Plotting an Example Image
+### Checking the Images
 When we run the driver script, the first thing it does it output an example image and mask from the training dataset.
 Below are a few of these example images.
-Note that I have convertes the images into black and white, which makes segmenting the images far simpler.
+Note that I have converted the images into black and white, which makes segmenting the images far simpler.

 <p align="center">
   <img src="https://github.com/maxhornigold/PatternFlow/blob/topic-recognition/recognition/ISIC%20Data%20Set%20With%20UNet/Images/Example%20Images/Figure%202020-11-03%20162140%20(0).png">